banzaicloud/koperator-docs/docs/benchmarks/_index.md

     helm install --name=kafka-operator banzaicloud-stable/kafka-operator
     ```

-1. Create a 3 broker Kafka Cluster using the [provided](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml) yaml.
+1. Create a 3-broker Kafka Cluster using the [this YAML file](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml).

-    This will install 3 brokers partitioned to three different zone with fast ssd.
+    This will install 3 brokers partitioned to three different zones with fast ssd.
 1. Create a client container inside the cluster

     ```bash